e271828e/Flight.jl/docs/src/tutorials/tutorial01/tutorial01.md

 # Interactive Flight Simulation

-This tutorial shows how to set up and run an interactive aircraft simulation.
+This tutorial shows how to set up and run an interactive flight simulation.
 You will be able to control it through the built-in GUI and, optionally, use the free X-Plane 12 demo for 3D visualization.